Sandbox Management

 # Get Sandbox IDsandbox_id = sandbox.id

-# Get the root directory of tha Sandbox user
+# Get the root directory of the Sandbox user

 root_dir = sandbox.get_user_root_dir()

-# Get the Sandbox name, image and state
+# Get the Sandbox id, auto-stop interval and state

 // Get Sandbox IDconst sandboxId = sandbox.id;

-// Get the root directory of tha Sandbox userconst rootDir = await sandbox.getSandboxRootDir();
+// Get the root directory of the Sandbox userconst rootDir = await sandbox.getUserRootDir();

 To get the preview URL for a specific port, check out Preview & Authentication.

-Daytona SDK provides methods to perform operations on Sandboxes, such as removing Sandboxes using Python and TypeScript.
+Daytona SDK provides methods to stop and delete Sandboxes using Python and TypeScript.

 Sandbox States and Persistence